 Trendelenburg test–to determine the site of venous reflux and the nature of the saphenofemoral junction.
 Now however many tributary saphenous junctions with reflux may be seen as cause of varicose veins.
 Hence Ultrasound colour Doppler is better in evaluating cause.

-Further information: Ultrasonography / colour Doppler of chronic insufficiency of the legs and varicose veins
+Further information: Ultrasonography / colour Doppler to look for chronic insufficiency of the legs and varicose veins.

-Traditionally, varicose veins were investigated using imaging techniques only if there was a suspicion of deep venous insufficiency, if they were recurrent, or if they involved the saphenopopliteal junction.
-This practice is now less widely accepted.
-People with varicose veins should now be investigated using lower limbs venous ultrasonography.
-The results from a randomised controlled trial on patients with and without routine ultrasound have shown a significant difference in recurrence rate and reoperation rate.
+People with varicose veins should now be investigated using lower limbs venous ultrasonography and vein mapping.
+Results from a randomised controlled trial on patients with and without good quality ultrasound and vein mapping have shown a significant difference in recurrence rate and reoperation rate.

 WHAT IS INTERVENTIONAL RADIOLOGY?